auriq/ESSDBConnect/mysql/README.md

 * to-mysql.sh

-	This script will create category, db schema and stream category data into the MySQL table.
+	This script will create a category, db schema and stream that category's data into a MySQL table.

 		$ sh to-mysql.sh

 * from-mysql.sh

-	This script will pull data from MySQL that is stored by "to-mysql.sh" and pipe it to aq commands.
+	This script will pull data from MySQL that was stored using the script "to-mysql.sh" and pipe it to aq commands.

 		$ sh from-mysql.sh

+These sample scripts use a category representing the "us-names" dataset included in this github repository and a sample MySQL database and table.
+However, these scripts can be edited to stream data from different categories into different MySQL databases or to take data from different MySQL databases and send it into various linux or aq commands.